ICBI/Data.Bridge.Notebooks/01_Georgetown_SDOH.md

-# Summary of the Georgetown-SDOH Database
+# Summary of the Georgetown-SDOH Datawarehouse

 ## What is it ?
 As part of the AIM AHEAD Data bridge initiative, the Georgetown-ICBI Team has downloaded, formatted and stored many of these datasets in the Google’s cloud based datawarehouse system BigQuery.

-## Data sources used to populate the Georgetown-SDOH Database with a short description
+## Data sources used to populate the Georgetown-SDOH Datawarehouse with a short description

-====> Some of the short descriptions need to be better summarized

 | Name of BigQuery table                                         | Short description                                                        | Source                                                                                                   | Link                                                                                                              |